lauraeci/golang_projects/logging/loggregator/README.md

 - The `username` is a unique identifier for the user.
 - The `operation` indicates if an `upload` or `download` occurred, no other values will appear in this column.
 - The `size` is an integer reflecting file size in `kB`.

-You may use whatever packages you feel will be useful to solve this challenge.

-# Important Note
-The intention of this coding challenge is to gauge a candidate's ability to program in Go, write clean code, and discuss their work with others.
-While we would like to see your best work, we don't want candidates to spend a large amount of their free time optimizing their solution to this challenge.
-So, our expectation is not necessarily to receive an optimal or even completely correct solution.
-With this in mind, we recommend spending about an hour on this challenge.# ctrl_cmd_challenge